brainbot-com/ethevents/README.md

 ## Requirements
 Installation needs `python3`.

-Runtime needs an Ethereum blockchain client connected with `rpc` enabled.
+Runtime needs an Ethereum blockchain client with `rpc` enabled.

 ## Installation
 Clone this repository and run